-Refer to page 27 (Audit Committee Report), page 41 (Accounting Policies) and page 41 (Note 4 to the Financial Statements).
+Refer to page 30 (Audit Committee Report), page 44 (Accounting Policies) and page 44 (Note 4 to the Financial Statements).

-Investment income comprises mainly interest received from investments and dividends.
+Investment income comprises mainly interest received and dividends from investments.

-As income is received from various fixed interest securities by way of interest receipts, with differing coupon rates and from securities purchased at different discounts to nominal values, the recognition of income is complex.
-In addition, dividends are received from both UK and overseas securities and it is important to ensure the pricing of securities is appropriately calculated using cum or ex-dividend prices and that dividends are recognised appropriately.
+As income is received from various fixed and floating interest securities by way of interest receipts, with differing coupon rates and sometimes from securities purchased at amounts different to their nominal values, the recognition of income is complex.
+In addition dividends are received from certain securities and it is important to ensure the pricing of securities is appropriately calculated using cum or ex-dividend prices and that dividends are recognised appropriately.
 As such there is a risk that revenue is susceptible to misstatement either due to fraud or error.